eljef/go_auth/README.md

 # Auth

 Auth is a package that provides authentication and authorization support.
-It provides hashing, password validation, and token generation functionality.
+It provides basic encryption, hashing, password validation, and token generation functionality.

 ## Project Maintenance